 Things happen to all of us that make us question what it is all about.
 You could call these “black hole moments”.
 They are glimpses of the truth of impermanence and opportunities to embrace the abyss.

 Others have it tough from the beginning, be it through poverty, violence, abuse, ill health or other forms of adversity.
 Believe it or not, life is making it easier for them to reach that point of realisation where they can decide that it is their life to live; to take the perspective that if misfortune is going to happen anyway, including their eventual death, then they may as well live the life they want to live as authentically as possible.

 We can choose the black hole

 Perhaps we don’t have to be dragged through the black hole, kicking and screaming, as I certainly felt I was.
 Whether it is through meditation, listening deeply to the teachings of the masters, practising one’s religion sincerely or gaining insights through intuition and being open to life’s experiences, maybe we can reach the other side of the black hole without feeling totally destroyed first.

 Notice that I said, “without feeling totally destroyed first”.
-In my opinion, in order to become our true self, to become truly authentic and live a life of purpose, we do need to let go of the all those beliefs and assumptions.
+In my opinion, in order to become our true selves, to become genuinely authentic and live a life of purpose, we do need to let go of all those beliefs and assumptions.
 It is a complete transformation.
-When the acorn becomes the tree, it is as though the acorn never existed and it no longer does.
+When the acorn becomes the tree, it is as though the acorn never existed, and it no longer does.